facebookresearch/simmc/mm_dst/README.md

 ```
 @article{moon2020situated,
   title={Situated and Interactive Multimodal Conversations},
-  author={Moon, Seungwhan and Kottur, Satwik and Crook, Paul A and De, Ankita and Poddar, Shivani and Levin, Theodore and Whitney, David and Difranco, Daniel and Beirami, Ahmad and Cho, Eunjoon and others},
+  author={Moon, Seungwhan and Kottur, Satwik and Crook, Paul A and De, Ankita and Poddar, Shivani and Levin, Theodore and Whitney, David and Difranco, Daniel and Beirami, Ahmad and Cho, Eunjoon and Subba, Rajen and Geramifard, Alborz},
   journal={arXiv preprint arXiv:2006.01460},
   year={2020}
 }